 Physical barriers may include counter-mounted or freestanding plexiglass, curtains, or dividers.
 Walls are also a barrier and can be added made of wood, steel, or glass.
 Avoid materials such as plants, porous fabrics, paper, etc. as they will not adequately prevent COVID-19 transmission.

-Physical barriers should always be used in conjunction with other COVID-19 control measures (e.g., reduced occupancy, adequate ventilation, use of non-medical masks, etc.).
+Physical barriers should always be used in conjunction with other COVID-19 control measures (e.g., reduced occupancy, adequate ventilation, use of masks, etc.).

 Make sure that heating, ventilation, and air conditioning (HVAC) systems operate properly.